 When will Fortnite be back on Google Play Store?

-Epic founder Tim Sweeney confirmed the return is coming "soon," but no specific launch date has been announced.
-He also noted that Android installation will become easier later in 2026.
+Tim Sweeney said the return is coming "soon," but there's no specific date yet.
+He also mentioned that Android installation will get easier later in 2026.

 Why was Fortnite removed from Google Play in the first place?

-Epic deliberately bypassed Google Play's payment system in Fortnite back in 2020, violating platform policies.
-Google removed the game, and a legal battle followed that lasted until the 2025 settlement was finalized.
+Epic deliberately bypassed Google Play's payment system in Fortnite in 2020, breaking platform rules.
+Google pulled the game, triggering a legal fight that lasted until the 2025 settlement.

 Can Android players still access Fortnite right now?

 Yes.
-Fortnite has remained available on Android through sideloading via the Epic Games website, though the process requires more steps than a standard app store download.
+Fortnite has stayed available on Android through sideloading from the Epic Games website, though it takes more steps than a standard app store download.

 Will Google allow third-party payments for all developers?

-Google has committed to rolling out third-party billing support as part of the settlement, but the timeline varies by region, with full global coverage not expected until September 30, 2027.
+Google has agreed to roll out third-party billing support under the settlement, but the schedule depends on region.
+Full global coverage won't arrive until September 30, 2027.